clinical-meteor/cookbook/cookbook/syntax.md

 ## Syntax
-**- the arrangement of words and phrases to create well-formed sentences in a language.**

 Language syntax doesn't have to be hard.
 But somehow it often is.
 Meteor makes language syntax a breeze, if you're willing to use a few particular patterns.